-Interpreting your Fall 2020 class schedule in PAWS
+Interpreting your Spring 2021 class schedule in PAWS

-After careful planning, keeping both safety and top-notch educational experiences in mind, we have made the necessary adjustments to the schedule of classes.
-Please log into your PAWS account as soon as you can to see what your fall schedule looks like.
+After careful planning, keeping both safety and top-notch educational experiences in mind, the schedule of classes for Spring 2021 reflects multiple course types, similar to the Fall 2020 term .
+You may log into your PAWS account to review what your spring schedule looks like.
 Select “Class Schedule” from the “other academic . . .” drop down on the home page of your Student Center:

 It is important to understand the definitions of different types of courses first.